sskorol/respeaker-websockets/README.md

 ./respeaker-core
 ```

-You should see a configuration log and a message about successfull connectivity to WS server and Pixel Ring setup.
+You should see a configuration log and a message about successfull connectivity to WS server and Pixel Ring (implemented based on [snips-respeaker-skill](https://github.com/snipsco/snips-skill-respeaker) sources).

 Current app's logic assumes the following chain:

 - Apply rate conversion, beamforming, acoustic echo cancellation and noise suppression to the input audio stream.
 - Wake word detection ("snowboy" is a default one).
 You can change it in **config.json**.
-Note that the default location is hardcoded, assuming you've executed respeaker setup script.
 - When wake word is detected, you will see it in log, as well as an angle which was tracked by DOA (direction of arrival) algorithm.
 Moreover, a Pixel Ring color state is changed to notify user so that they can start dictating.
 - We give a 300ms delay to prevent sending audio chunks to the WS server.
 It's required for the hotword's filtering which we don't wanna get a transcribe for.
 - Send audio chunks to WS server until we receive a final transcribe or reach a 8s timeout.
 Transcibe or timeout event also changes Pixel Ring state, which becomes idle.

-It's recommended you'll check **respeaker-core.cpp** source code and comments to understand what's going on there, and customize it for your own needs.
+It's recommended you'll check [respeaker-core.cpp](https://github.com/sskorol/respeaker-websockets/blob/master/src/respeaker_core.cpp) source code and comments to understand what's going on there, and customize it for your own needs.

 ### ToDo